dzchoi/Lazy-evaluated-matrix-module/README.md

 { return 3 * std::move(A); }  // std::move(A) is necessary to indicate A is an rvalue reference.
 ~~~

-The `return 3 * A` and `return 3 * std::move(A)` makes an immutable matrix and returns it as an rvalue reference outside.
+Note that `3 * A` and `3 * std::move(A)` compute and create an immutable matrix as an rvalue reference, which is then passed to the move constructor of `matrix<T>`.
+The `operator*` actually distinguishes lvalue reference or rvalue reference for its second argument, and if it is lvalue reference, `operator*` copies thunk(s) from it to build the resulting matrix, whereas if it is rvalue reference, `operator*` simply moves (i.e, recycles) those thunk(s).

 When returning mutable matrices, ***keep in mind that mutable matrices are NOT copied as is*** but are referred to as references, and be careful not to leave any dangling references of mutable matrices.
-You can use rvalue reference, if you want to return a mutable matrix:
+You can use rvalue reference, in case you want to return a mutable matrix:
 ~~~C++
 template <typename T>
 matrix<T> mutable_Id(unsigned size)